-- Dataset Overview Return to the Recipient Dataset Details screen. - Edit List Details Edit the hosted list. - Browse/Edit Confirmed Subscribers Browse through the subscribers of the hosted list and edit them individually. - Browse Confirmed Subscribers Browse through the subscribers of the hosted list (view only). - Add Single Subscriber Add a single, new subscriber to the hosted list. - Modify Subscribers by Upload Add, update, and delete subscribers in the hosted list by uploading a file. - Download all Subscribers Download the current subscribers of the hosted list. - Tree Structure Manage operations in a dataset tree using one of the following options: - Cut Cut the selected hosted list from the dataset tree in preparation for a Cut & Paste operation (more precisely, the node will be marked as "cut", but it will only be removed from its current parent node once you select Paste in another node). - Clear Cut/Copy State Clear the current "cut" or "copy" state and unmarks the node that was to be "cut" or "copied" - Delete all Subscribers Delete all subscribers from the hosted list. - Delete List Delete the hosted list with all subscribers.
+- Edit List Details Edit the hosted list. - Browse/Edit Confirmed Subscribers Browse through the subscribers of the hosted list and edit them individually. - Browse Confirmed Subscribers Browse through the subscribers of the hosted list (view only). - Add Single Subscriber Add a single, new subscriber to the hosted list. - Subscriber Import Add, update, and delete subscribers in the hosted list by uploading or importing a file. - Import Subscribers Now Open the Import Subscribers wizard where you can define which subscribers to import at this moment. - New Subscriber Importer Define subscriber importer for future use. - Subscriber Importers Display list of subscriber importers for the selected dataset. - Download all Subscribers Download the current subscribers of the hosted list. - Delete all Subscribers Delete all subscribers from the hosted list. - Delete List Delete the hosted list with all subscribers.